 A comprehensive community education campaign communicating the new emergency vehicle passing rule has recently concluded.
 This included the launch of an education campaign on television and radio, in print media, and on billboards and the back of buses.
 The campaign ran for a period of seven months and will be subject to an upcoming evaluation.

-The Road Rules Handbook and the Five More Misunderstood Road Rules pamphlet are distributed to Service Tasmania locations when required.
+The Road Rules Handbook, extensively at the end of 2019, and the Five More Misunderstood Road Rules pamphlet, are distributed to Service Tasmania locations.